 Phyllis Webb joined UCT in 1990 in the Finance area.
 She quickly moved around within Central Finance to gain experience in all aspects of finance procedures at UCT.
 After 7 years in IAPO and 17 years at UCT, Phyllis left to work at an NGO which allowed her to maintain links with tertiary education in South Africa.
 Phyllis joined the Open Air Project in October 2011 as a Finance Administrator.

 Kelsey Wiens is a Research Assistant with the IP Unit.
 She is working on a number of projects, including ‘Ecology of Access: a project studying piracy in textbooks in developing nations’.
-She is the Project Manager of this project and Research Assistant for the South African research team.
+Together with Mark Horner, she is the Public Lead of Creative Commons South Africa.
 Kelsey has worked on projects with WikiAfrica – a project designed to Africanise Wikipedia – Africa Commons, Institute of Development Studies and BreadBin Interactive (a former Shuttleworth Foundation project).
 Kelsey has her Lib.Tech from the South Alberta Institute of Technology, her BA in Communications from Royal Roads University and is currently studying for her MLIS from Robert Gordon University.

 Andrew Rens (currently at the Duke Law School, U.S.).
 Andrew Rens thinks and writes about the interaction of law, knowledge and innovation, and blogs his thoughts at aliquidnovi.
 At the Unit, Andrew taught a Master’s course in Telecommunications Law.
 Andrew has worked in academia, private practise and the non profit sector.
 He was the founding Legal Lead of Creative Commons South Africa, a co-founder and former director of The African Commons Project, a charter member and director of Freedom to Innovate South Africa ,a fellow at the Stanford Center for Internet and Society , and a research associate at the LINK Center at the School of Public and Development Management, University of the Witwatersrand, Johannesburg.
 Andrew qualified as an attorney in South Africa, and was awarded a Master of Laws from the Law School at the University of the Witwatersrand where he where he subsequently taught Master’s courses in Intellectual Property, Telecommunications, Broadcasting, Space and Satellite, and Media and Information Technology Law, before spending several years in San Francisco, California.
 Andrew completed a three year fellowship as the Intellectual Property Fellow at the Shuttleworth Foundation.